haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 color yellow, 4G6M_matched
 </a>

-Let us then superimpose all models on the reference structure:
+Let us then superimpose all models onto the reference structure:

 <a class="prompt prompt-pymol">
 alignto 4G6M_matched